 Robin van Persie: Would I have joined Man Utd if I knew Fergie was retiring?

-Robin van Persie has revealed Sir Alex Ferguson told him that he would remain as Manchester United manager for three years before he agreed to make his contentious move from Arsenal in the summer of 2012.
+Robin van Persie says Sir Alex Ferguson told him that he would remain as Manchester United manager for three years before he agreed to join the club from Arsenal in 2012.

 Van Persie’s decision to quit as Arsenal captain and join one of their great rivals rocked the Premier League, with the Dutch striker making a huge impact in his first season at Old Trafford as he blasted 26 goals that paved the way for the club’s 20th league title success.